bitcoin-sv/bdk/module/typesbdk/examples/README.md

 transaction bytes with its source script and satoshis supplied separately.
 The batch APIs are intended for callers that already retain serialized bytes;
 chunk very large workloads rather than constructing an unbounded packed buffer.
-`VerifyScript` remains available for existing callers that use Embind vectors.
+`VerifyScript` remains available through the compatibility vector API for existing callers.

 ## Native and direct WASM benchmark controls